 Patrons are requested to use the preferred citation that designates the Archives & Special Collections, University of Nebraska-Lincoln Libraries, as the repository for any material used in a published work.

 Some of the collections held by Archives & Special Collections may have restrictions on access.
-Collections may be restricted based on confidentiality, copyright, condition, or by donor request.
+Collections may be restricted based on confidentiality, copyright, condition, federal law, or by donor request.
 Patrons requesting access to restricted materials must contact the person or agency imposing the restriction.
 Access to restricted collections cannot be granted without written authority.